 About the project:

-The producers are part of a vicious circle including continuous soils degradation, the advance of the agricultural frontier and the reduction of their quality of life.
+The producers are part of a vicious circle including continuous soil degradation, the advance of the agricultural frontier and the reduction of their quality of life.
 The cooperative is an important tool to break this vicious circle, but they are still fragile.

 Many factors have contributed to the deforestation of the Andean watersheds.
-Poor forest management techniques, burning practices for weed control, illegal logging and mining have all contributed to the loss of forest cover, erosion of the soil and, in turn, to a loss of income for local producers.
+Poor forest and agricultural management techniques, burning practices for weed control, illegal logging and mining have all contributed to the loss of forest cover, erosion of the soil and, in turn, to a loss of income for local producers.

 The continuation of such practices will clearly prevent the development of a sustainable economy in these communities.